praveen-garg/kohana-nerds/README.md

           robots.txt
           favicon.ico

-### Kohana PHP Framework v3.3.1
+### What is inside?

-[Kohana](http://kohanaframework.org/) is an elegant, open source, and object oriented HMVC framework built using PHP5, by a team of volunteers.
+[Kohana PHP Framework v3.3.1](http://kohanaframework.org/) is an elegant, open source, and object oriented HMVC framework built using PHP5, by a team of volunteers.
 It aims to be swift, secure, and small.
 Released under a [BSD license](http://kohanaframework.org/license), Kohana can be used legally for any open source, commercial, or personal project.

 ### Initializr